raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 ### evaluating postfix

-Our first cut at the code for evaluating the postfix code produceed by our shunting yard will take the configuration for operators as an argument, and it will also take a function for converting strings to values.
+Our first cut at the code for evaluating the postfix code produced by our shunting yard will take the configuration for operators as an argument, and it will also take a function for converting strings to values.

 ```javascript
 function evaluatePostfixExpression (expression, {